sk-sahu/sig-bio-shiny/README.md

 An interactive application suite/interface for doing Exploration and Significant Biology on a set of Genes.

 ![](sigbio-v0.2.1.gif)

-Above is a screen recoding of what can be done with the SigBio interface.
+Note: Above is a screen recoding of SigBio-v0.2.1 (Few thing what you seeing in this recoding might be different when you download a recent version, as this project is going under rapid changes).

 <details><summary>Try yourself?</summary>
 <p>

 Do it in your own computer system by following [installation instructions](#installation) or try one of the following methods.

 For now this application requires atleast 4 GB of system memory.
-So couldn't able to host on shinyapps.io but instead with generous help of Rstudio now this project Rstudio Cloud instace is 4GB.
-So you can simply login with follwing project link and follow [run instructions](#run-the-app).
+So couldn't able to host on shinyapps.io but instead with generous help of RStudio now this project Rstudio Cloud instance is 4GB.
+So you can simply login with following project link and follow [run instructions](#run-the-app).

 [Try SigBio-Shiny in Rstudio-Cloud](https://rstudio.cloud/project/1023160)